 New Zealand recently introduced the International Visitor Conservation and Tourism Levy (IVL).
 Most foreign visitors are required to pay for a levy of 35 USD that will be invested in sustainable tourism and conservation projects.
 This way, international travellers will be contributing directly to protecting nature and the infrastructure they use and enjoy while visiting New Zealand.

 The amount of foreign visitors to New Zealand has been growing over the years and the number of international travellers is expected to continue to increase.
-New Zealand introduced an electronic travel authority.
+New Zealand introduced a new electronic travel authority.
 The New Zealand eTA is mandatory starting October 1st, 2019.
 The eTA for New Zealand is available for citizens of 60 eligible countries and all cruise travellers.
 Airline and cruise line crew need to apply for a Crew eTA to enter New Zealand.

-Citizens from visa waiver countries need to meet the NZ eTA travel authority requirements in order to get it.
+Citizens from visa waiver countries need to meet the NZ eTA travel authority requirements in order to obtain it.
 The New Zealand eTA application form is straightforward and easy to complete.
 Although most applications are approved within 1 business day, applicants are advised to submit their application at least 3 business days before their expected date of departure.
-Once the eTA has been processed and approved, it will be send to the traveller by email.
+Once the eTA has been processed and approved, it will be sent to the traveller by email.

-The NZ eTA is a multiple entry travel authority and valid for a period of 2 years.
+The NZ eTA is a multiple entry travel authority that is valid for a period of 2 years.
 To get the eTA, the applicant needs to cover the fee of the travel authority as well as the tourist tax, known as IVL.
 Nationals who are not eligible for the eTA will still need to apply for a tourist visa for New Zealand and will need to cover the IVL as well.
 Once in the country, visitors are advised not to overstay in New Zealand as this has serious repercussions.

 By covering the IVL foreign visitors will be investing in New Zealand.
 The country expects this new tax will raise over 450 million USD over the first 5 years.
 The money will be invested in ensuring that tourism growth is sustainable.